The Carson Family

 * Served in the militia of Montgomery County under Jeremiah Pearce.

-* Married by Rev. Charles Cummings on Feb 28, 1793 in Washington County to Margaret Carson, daughter of David Carson and Elizabeth Dysart, and brother of James Dysart.
+* Married by Rev. Charles Cummings on Feb 28, 1793 in Washington County to Margaret Carson, daughter of David Carson and Elizabeth Dysart.

 * Their children: Robert, William, Elizabeth, Margaret, and Mary.